 The concept of One-Person Company (OPC) was inducted into India by the Companies Act 2013, encouraging several thousands of businesses to incorporate themselves into the hardheaded Indian market terrain.
 Furthermore, the widespread popularity of technology and social media has also given the necessary boost for OPCs in the country, due to benefits such as less capital and minimal hassle of managing employees.
-Yet, choppy waters are as many down this way, and here are some critical testaments that will help keep your boat afloat through those dark seas.
+Yet, choppy waters are as many down this way, and here are some critical testaments that will help keep your boat afloat through those dark seas and help you create long term plan for success in business.

 Play to your strengths: